Healthier World with Quest Diagnostics

 1in 7 US adults are estimated to have chronic kidney disease, or CKD.
 Because early stages of the disease are often clinically silent, 90% of individuals with CKD don’t know they have it.
 This podcast highlights the importance of early CKD detection and the need for proper screening, especially in individuals with hypertension and diabetes.
 The Kidney Profile aligns with guidelines and includes the urine-albumin-creatinine ratio and eGFR.
 The new 2024 guidelines recommend using both creatinine and Cystatin C in estimating eGFR in certain populations, which provides a more accurate risk assessment for CKD and other cardiometabolic conditions like heart disease and stroke.
 By adopting this dual approach, healthcare providers can improve early detection, staging, and management of CKD, leading to better patient outcomes.

-Understand the role of the Kidney Profile in CKD diagnosis and how it aligns with the 2024 KDIGO guidelines.
+Explore the role of the Kidney Profile in CKD diagnosis and how it aligns with the 2024 KDIGO guidelines.
 (1:40, 5:15)

 Identify at-risk populations for CKD, including those with hypertension and diabetes, and understand the importance of early screening and management.
 (1:30)

-Learn how combining creatinine and cystatin C in eGFR improves the prediction of CKD progression and associated cardiometabolic risks.
+Investigate how combining creatinine and cystatin C in eGFR improves the prediction of CKD progression and associated cardiometabolic risks.
 (4:30)

 Date: 12/2024